ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - **Managed**, handling maintenance and any critical problems for you.
 - **Accessible** from anywhere in the world over HTTP or HTTPS.

+#### Azure storage account and copies
+- Data in your Azure Storage account is always replicated three times in the primary region.
+- The Azure storage account copies the data into three times within the primary region and keeps them synchronous.
+- It is also asynchronously copied to the secondary region.
+- An Azure storage account contains all Azure Storage data objects (blobs, files, queues, tables, and disks).

 #### Mobile
 developers can create mobile back-end services for iOS, Android, and Windows apps quickly and easily.
 Features that used to take time and increase project risks, such as adding corporate sign-in and then connecting to on-premises resources such as SAP, Oracle, SQL Server, and SharePoint, are now simple to include.